 - Spice It Up: A sprinkle of powdered nutmeg or allspice can be added to the apple filling mixture to offer an additional layer of flavour.

-- Suggestion for Serving: These bars taste great at room temperature, but for a really rich treat, serve them warm with a dollop of vanilla bean ice cream and more caramel sauce.
+- Suggestion for Serving: These Caramel apple crunch bars taste great at room temperature, but for a really rich treat, serve them warm with a dollop of vanilla bean ice cream and more caramel sauce.